Image: Joe Green / Flickr

 4. Overlapping Plan Years

 Most insurance plans run on a calendar year schedule, meaning your deductible, co-insurance and out-of-pocket reset back to $0.
 Why is this important?
 Well, let’s say you are due at the end of January.
-You will have received the majority of your pre-natal care in the previous plan year, meaning that everything you have paid out-of-pocket won’t apply to meeting your out-of-pocket costs for the delivery in January.
-Remember to check you plan year when researching your anticipated costs.
+You will have received the majority of your pre-natal care in the previous plan year, meaning that everything you have paid out-of-pocket won’t apply to meet your out-of-pocket costs for the delivery in January.
+Remember to check your plan year when researching your anticipated costs.
 A tip: consider conceiving around Valentine’s Day to keep costs limited to a single calendar year.

 Pregnancy Costs You Should Expect

 During the first and second trimester, you’ll have monthly check-ups with your doctor to check your weight, blood pressure and urine sample.
 These are typically subject to co-pay for those on a PPO plan.
 If you are on an HDHP and haven’t met your deductible you will pay the full billed amount.